emirhantavus/ecommerce-django-rest-api/users/test_scenarios.md

 - Ensure a user can register with valid credentials.
 - Validate password strength requirements.
 - Test registration with missing fields.
 - Test registration with empty strings.
+- Test registration with weak password.
+- Test registration with duplicate email.
+- Test password hashing.

 ### 2.Login
 - Ensure a user can log in with valid credentials.